History of graphic design: Psychedelic design

 The word "psychedelic" means "mind manifesting".
-Psychedelic art is art inspired by the psychedelic experience induced by drugs, and refers above all to the art movement of the 1960s counterculture.
+Psychedelic art is art inspired by the psychedelic experience induced by drugs, and refers above all to the art movement of the counterculture of the 1960s.
 Psychedelic visual arts were a counterpart to psychedelic rock music.
-Concert posters, album covers, lightshows, murals, comic books, underground newspapers and more reflected revolutionary political, social and spiritual sentiments inspired by psychedelic states of consciousness.
+Concert posters, album covers, light shows, murals, comic books, underground newspapers, and more reflected revolutionary political, social, and spiritual sentiments inspired by psychedelic states of consciousness.

 Although San Francisco remained the hub of psychedelic art into the early 1970s, the style also developed internationally.
-Pink Floyd worked extensively with London-based designers, Hipgnosis to create graphics to support the concepts in their albums like this cover of Soundtrack from the Film 'More.
-Life magazine's cover and lead article for the September 1, 1967 issue at the height of the Summer of Love focused on the explosion of psychedelic art on posters and the artists as leaders in the hippie counterculture community.
+The English rock band Pink Floyd worked extensively with London-based designers Hipgnosis to create graphics to support the concepts in their albums like the cover of the soundtrack of the film More.
+Life magazine's cover and lead article for the September 1, 1967, issue at the height of the Summer of Love focused on the explosion of psychedelic art on posters and the artists as leaders in the hippie counterculture community.

-Yellow Submarine was a milestone in graphic design, inspired by the new trends in art, it sits alongside the dazzling Pop Art styles of Andy Warhol, Martin Sharp, Alan Aldridge and Peter Blake.
-Heinz Edelman was hired by TVC as the art director for this film.
-Before making Yellow Submarine, TVC had produced The Beatles, a 39 episode TV series "produced" by Al Brodax and King Features.
-Despite the critical acclaim of his design work for the film, Edelman never worked on another animated feature.
+The 1968 animated film Yellow Submarine was a milestone in graphic design.
+Inspired by new trends in art, it sits alongside the dazzling Pop art styles of Andy Warhol, Martin Sharp, Alan Aldridge, and Peter Blake.
+Heinz Edelmann was hired by TVC as the art director for Yellow Submarine.
+Before making the film, TVC had produced The Beatles, a 39-episode TV series "produced" by Al Brodax and King Features.
+Despite the critical acclaim for his design work for the film, Edelman never worked on another animated feature.

-Peter Max's art work was a part of the psychedelic movement in graphic design.
+Peter Max's artwork was a part of the psychedelic movement in graphic design.
 His work was much imitated in commercial illustration in the late 1960s and early 1970s.
 In 1970, many of Max's products and posters were featured in the exhibition "The World of Peter Max" which opened at the M.H. de Young Memorial Museum in San Francisco.
-He appeared on the cover of Life magazine with an eight-page feature article as well as The Tonight Show Starring Johnny Carson and The Ed Sullivan Show.
+Max appeared on the cover of Life magazine with an eight-page feature article, as well as The Tonight Show Starring Johnny Carson and The Ed Sullivan Show.

 Poster design in Japan

 The distinctive aesthetics of Japanese graphic design have been admired over many decades, winning awards at prestigious international venues.

-The works of Japanese graphic designers are noted for their resourcefulness, powerful visual expression and extraordinary technical quality of print.
+The works of Japanese graphic designers are noted for their resourcefulness, powerful visual expression, and extraordinary technical quality of print.

 The distinctive artistic language and typographic sophistication show particularly in Japanese poster-design.
 The Japanese poster is a compelling pictorial medium and an original work of art, reflecting in full the designer's creative talent.